osnr/horrifying-pdf-experiments/README.md

     programming language) and too hard to analyze and reason about.
 PDF remains a big improvement in that sense, I think, but it's still funny how it's grown all these features.

+    It's also really interesting: like any long-lived digital format (I have a thing for the FAT filesystem, personally), PDF is itself a kind of historical document.
+It tells you about what people wanted to do.
+You can see generations of engineers, adding things that they needed in their time, while trying not to break anything already out there.

 [^situation]: I'm not sure why Chrome even bothered to expose the JS
     runtime.
 They